 The University of Tampa administers various types of veterans education benefits to veterans and their dependents pursuing degree programs at UT.
-We are proud to have been selected as

 Please click on the links below for information on commonly asked questions and locations for assistance.

 sure to keep track of your remaining benefits to gain the maximum benefit from